 - Customer Relationship Management technology is a prerequisite for contact centers to grow customer satisfaction and customer profitability in tandem and at scale.
 This technology is the facilitator of consistent delivery, the replacement for manual labor, the process automation to improve the agent experience and the top tool to achieve call center cost savings.

 - But CRM is an under-utilized technology.
-Research findings published in the CRM Benchmark Report reveal that companies, on average, use less than 26% of their CRM capabilities.
+Research findings published in the CRM Benchmark Report reveal that companies, on average, use less than 26% of their application capabilities.
 That leaves a lot of potential to use more of the technology you have to do more things a lot better.

-- CRM optimization advances the CRM application to improve the most important customer service outcomes, such as improving the agent experience, customer satisfaction, customer lifetime value and customer retention.
+- CRM optimization advances the application to improve the most important customer service outcomes, such as improving the agent experience, customer satisfaction, customer lifetime value and customer retention.

 4 Ways to Advance Customer Service by Advancing Your CRM